 With your panel sizes calculated, it’s time to mark the panels and prepare to tape them off.
 For this step, you will need a measuring tape, pencil, and 4′ level.

-A good thing to do before proceeding is to simply place some “X’s” using your painters tape, on EVERY OTHER section in your room.
+A good thing to do before proceeding is to simply place some “X’s” using your painters’ tape, on EVERY OTHER section in your room.

 If your glaze was not pre-tinted, now is the time to mix your chosen top coat (blue) color with your clear faux glaze.
-Different brands may have different recipes, so check the label/recommendation for the proper proportions for your brand.
+Different brands may have different recipes, so check the label and recommendation for the proper proportions for your brand.

 *NOTE: If your room is large, and you know it will require more than 1 gallon of paint/glaze to cover, it is best to pre-mix ALL your material at the same time to avoid any minor tint differences that would occur with multiple batches.

-Remove covers to all light switches and sockets, then simply place painters tape over top of the plugs and switches.
+Remove covers to all light switches and sockets, then simply place painters tape over the top of the plugs and switches.

 - DO NOT GET ANY PAINT ONTO THE ADJACENT PANELS!
 You will have to glaze relatively quickly because the weaving is done IMMEDIATELY after the glaze is applied.

 *REPEAT: Glaze ONE and ONLY ONE panel at a time!!

 Start at the top of the panel, with weaver overlapping tape.
 Make one continuous swipe from top to bottom of the panel, trying to maintain as straight a line as possible.
 Use consistent pressure on the brush.

 DO NOT glaze the adjacent panel to the one you just completed.
 Instead, skip one panel, and continue the process above.

 Once the 2nd panel is complete, again skip one panel, and continue the glazing/weaving process around the room until every other panel has been glazed and wiped with the weaver.

 Leaving baseboard/ceiling tape in place, go ahead and remove all the vertical panel taping from yesterday and discard.

 Take your time taping off the panels throughout that room, remembering to place the tape back slightly from that painted edge.
-It’s a bit time consuming to do it properly, but this step, done right, will really help your efforts turn out beautifully!
+It’s a bit time consuming to do it properly, but this step, if done right, will really help your efforts turn out beautifully!

-And also remember to never stop a swipe until you’re atop the painters tape (for horizontal swipes) or on the baseboard/floor or ceiling (vertical swipes).
+And also remember to never stop moving the brush mid-swipe until you’re over the painters’ tape (for horizontal swipes) or on the baseboard/floor or ceiling (vertical swipes).